DragnaCarta/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc A - Escape From Death House.md

 >
 > As the players explore Death House and the many secret places within the land of Barovia, don't forget the **Multiple Ability Checks** rule (<span class="citation">Dungeon Master's Guide, p.
 237</span>).
 For example, a player who searches the library can take 10 minutes to automatically succeed on the check.

 ***The Secret Door.*** The secret door in this room has two components.
-First, a player must pull on the switch as described in <span class="citation">Secret Door (p.
+First, a player must pull on the switch as described in <span class="citation"><a href="https://www.dndbeyond.com/sources/dnd/cos/appendix-b-death-house#8SecretDoor">Secret Door</a> (p.
 214)</span>.
 Doing so causes the bookshelf to swing forward, revealing a blank wooden wall behind it.

 Once the bookshelf has been moved, the players can see a small panel made of dark wood behind it, built into the wall at approximately chest level.
 A small hollow niche, jagged and irregular, lies at the panel's center and emanates a faint amber glow.